Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: More Qualitative Results

 \subsection{Failure Cases}

 Figure~\ref{fig:fail} illustrates several failure cases of our method.
 In particular, when the protected image shares similar shapes or characteristics with the target semantics embedded by the UAP, our approach may fail to effectively block editing attempts, as shown in Figure~\ref{fig:fail_a}.
-Nevertheless, this limitation can be mitigated by selectively choosing diverse targets, and our ablation study on diverse targets (see in Sec.~C.3 and Sec.~D.1) supports this claim.
+Nevertheless, this limitation can be mitigated by selectively choosing diverse targets, and our ablation study on diverse targets (see in Section~\ref{app:diverse_quan} and~\ref{app:diverse_target}) support this claim.
 Moreover, as shown in Figure~\ref{fig:fail_b}, our method occasionally does not prevent undesired inpainting.
 While it performs well in most image-to-image editing scenarios, it exhibits limitations in inpainting, particularly when the editing region is excessively large or extremely small relative to the overall image size.
-In contrast, inpainting-specific baselines such as DG and AP, which are trained with access to human-provided masks or masks explicitly generated by GroundedSAM, more effectively suppress such edits.
+In contrast, inpainting-specific baselines such as DG~\cite{diffguard}, AP~\cite{advpaint}, and DiffVax~\cite{diffvax}, which are trained with access to human-provided masks or masks explicitly generated by GroundedSAM~\cite{groundedsam}, more effectively suppress such edits.
 Further discussion of these failure cases is provided in Sec.~\ref{limit}.